kubernetes/website/content/en/blog/_posts/2023-10-18-gateway-api-time-to-switch-i2gw/index.md

 It is a Kubernetes standard API, consistent across different platforms and implementations and most importantly it is future proof.
 The Gateway API is considered the Ingress’ successor, it has a sub team under SIG Network that actively work on it and manage the ecosystem and it is likely to receive more updates and community support.

-Ingress2gateway helps to ease the migration process for you, converting your existing Ingress resources to Gateway API resources.
-To make migrations _even easier_ Ingress2gateway has recently added extensions to enable converting from provider-specific solutions, enabling it to translate implementations specific CRDs or Ingress annotations to the relevant Gateway API configurations.
+Ingress2gateway tool helps to ease the migration process for you, converting an existing Ingress object to equivalent objects from Gateway.
+To make migrations even easier, Ingress2gateway has recently added extensions to enable converting from provider-specific solutions, enabling it to translate implementation-specific CRDs or Ingress annotations to the closest Gateway API equivalent.

 ### Try it out and get involved